icpctools/icpctools/CDS/README.md

 ### Configuring the CDS

-The unzipped CDS contains a single folder named _wlp_ ("WebSphere Liberty Profile").
+The unzipped CDS contains a single folder named _wlp_ (Liberty).
 Among the subfolders therein you will find both _bin_ and _usr_ folders.
-The _bin_ folder contains commands (see below) which are used to start and control the WLP application server and the applications it contains (such as the CDS application).
+The _bin_ folder contains commands (see below) which are used to start and control the server and the applications it contains (in this case, the CDS).
 The _wlp/usr/servers/cds_ folder holds the "WAR" file which contains the CDS executable code (under the _apps_ folder), and also holds the _configuration files_ which manage the CDS configuration.